How to Write an After-Action Report [+Template]

 1. Post-incident recap — In this scenario, what was expected?

 Ask questions such as: What resources did we have available?
 Could we have predicted this event before it happened?
 What responsibilities did leaders have during the event?
+What relevant plans did we follow?

-2. Incident review — What actually occurred?
+2. Incident review — What occurred?

 Once you have collected all your observations and conclusions from these four report elements, compile a list of action items and assign each to a responsible party.
 These items can be as simple as updating documents or as vital as setting up an emergency communication system.
 These corrective actions should support the measures discussed in the incident analysis and prevent future failures.

-Even after putting in all the work to create the report, you can’t assume everything will be done according to plan.
 Develop metrics to track the progress of the changes and check in frequently with those responsible.
 Continue to run regular drills and iterate on your after-action reports.

 After-Action Report Examples